The Sacredness of International Church Ministry

 I sat, I watched, and I cheered

-knowing that today, I needed to keep both my hands and my eyes open.
+knowing that today, I needed to keep both my hands & eyes uplifted and open.

 The sacredness of International Ministries